 FOSSIL TRAINER CARDS: A special kind of Trainer card that acts like a Basic Pokémon when put into play.
 When a Fossil Trainer card is in your hand, deck, or discard pile, it is not considered a Basic Pokémon.
-However, these Trainer cards always count as Basic Pokémon while you're setting up to play.

 GX ATTACK: A powerful kind of attack.
 Only Pokémon-GX have GX attacks.
 A player can't use more than one GX attack in a game.